 Unfortunately, maintenance expenses represent only a tiny piece of the entire cost.
 A more in-depth analysis of the cost of maintaining legacy systems vs. updating the systems would show that the former is considerably more expensive.

-In this article, we will discuss the hidden cost of maintaining legacy systems and how much you overpay to keep them running.
+This article will discuss the hidden cost of maintaining legacy systems, how much you overpay to keep them running, and why you should start the process to reduce technical debt in your software.

 How Much You Overpay to Maintain Your Legacy Software